Newsroom

 Rebecca Soojung Lee won first prize at the International Schnitger Organ Competition in Alkmaar.
 Rebecca is currently studying with Prof. Wolfgang Zerer and…

-"Best Presentation Award" for Ligeti Center
+"Best Presentation Award" for ligeti center

-Konstantina Orlandatou and Grégory Beller from the Ligeti Center have received the Best Presentation Award for their presentation "Ligeti Center Studio Report"…
+Konstantina Orlandatou and Grégory Beller from the ligeti center have received the Best Presentation Award for their presentation "Ligeti Center Studio Report"…

 zwoelf - the university magazine